Jiayu Pass: Description

-Legend and history
+Legends

 A fabulous legend recounts the meticulous planning involved in the construction of the pass.
 According to legend, when Jiayuguan was being planned, the official in charge asked the designer to estimate the exact number of bricks required and the designer gave him a number (99,999).
 The official questioned his judgment, asking him if that would be enough, so the designer added one brick.
 When Jiayuguan was finished, there was one brick left over, which was placed loose on one of the gates where it remains today.

+History

 The structure was built during the early Ming dynasty, sometime around the year 1372.
 The fortress there was greatly strengthened due to fear of an invasion by Timur, but Timur died of old age while leading an army toward China.

 Significance

 Among the passes on the Great Wall, Jiayuguan is the most intact surviving ancient military building.
-The pass is also known by the name the "First and Greatest Pass Under Heaven" (天下第一雄關), which is not to be confused with the "First Pass Under Heaven" (天下第一關), a name for Shanhaiguan at the east end of the Great Wall near Qinhuangdao, Hebei.
+The pass is also known by the name the "First and Greatest Pass Under Heaven" (天下第一雄關), which is not to be confused with the "First Pass Under Heaven" (天下第一關), a name for the Shanhai Pass at the east end of the Great Wall near Qinhuangdao, Hebei.

 The pass was a key waypoint of the ancient Silk Road.